The Serenity Prayer: Original Version, Author, and Bible Truths

 2. "the courage to change the things I can,"

 If you have accepted Jesus Christ as your Savior, you have received the power of the Holy Spirit.
 The Holy Spirit is able to supply you with the courage to follow and act upon God’s plan for your life.
-Instead of fearfully ignoring hard decisions or running from what seems too difficult, we can call upon the power of God for courage to move forward into the full life He has planned for us.
+Instead of fearfully ignoring hard decisions or running from what seems too difficult, we can call upon the power of God for the courage to move forward into the full life He has planned for us.
+As the serenity prayer states, we can ask God for courage!

 "Be strong and courageous.
 Do not be afraid or terrified because of them, for the LORD your God goes with you; he will never leave you nor forsake you.” - Deuteronomy 31:6